inin2007/w3resource/Java/Basic/README.md

 6
 5
 3

 Click me to see the solution

 147. Write a Java program to find the number of bits required to flip to convert two given integers.
-Go to the editor Sample Output:
+Sample Output:
 2

 Click me to see the solution

 148. Write a Java program to find the index of the first unique character in a given string, assume that there is at least one unique character in the string.
-Go to the editor
 Sample Output:
 Original String: wresource
 First unique character of the above: 0

 Click me to see the solution

 149. Write a Java program to check if a given string is a permutation of another given string.
-Go to the editor Sample Output:
+Sample Output:
 Original strings: xxyz yxzx
 true

 Click me to see the solution

 150. Write a Java program to test if a binary tree is a subtree of another binary tree.
-Go to the editor Sample Output:
+Sample Output:
 Original strings: xxyz yxzx
 true

 Click me to see the solution